CircuitSetup/Remote/README.md

 ##### &#9193; WiFi connection attempts

 Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
 See [here](#connecting-to-a-wifi-network)

-##### &#9193; WiFi connection timeout

-Number of seconds before a timeout occurs when connecting to a WiFi network.
-When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
-See [here](#connecting-to-a-wifi-network)

 ##### &#9193; Attempt re-connection on Fake Power